Sitecore-Hackathon/2021-Expendables/README.md

 Due to 24hours time constraint we were not able to include many other intutive features but we would definitely like to keep on adding those features to make it a great asset to the Content Author.
 These are few, we can plan in short term goal.

 - Message Content managment through Sitecore
+- Notification settings through Sitecore
 - Persistent Notification
-- Live Chat with 2 or more Authors
+- Live Chat between Authors

 ![Hackathon Logo](docs/images/hackathon.png?raw=true "Hackathon Logo")